project-zot/project-zot.github.io/docs/articles/verifying-signatures.md

     By default, the `trustpolicy.json` file sets the `signatureVerification.level` property to `strict`, which enforces all validations.
 For example, a signature is not trusted if its certificate has expired, even if the certificate verifies the signature.

-    The content of the `trustStores` field will match the content of the `_notation/truststore` directory, containing entries of this format: `$truststoreType:$truststoreName`.
+    The content of the `trustStores` field will match the content of the `_notation/truststore` directory.

 ## How signature verification works